Middle School Academics

-With the guidance of a caring and dedicated faculty, middle school students develop the skills needed for success in the classroom.
-The focus of every class is to challenge and provide support to our students.
-Through this intentional balance, our students strengthen their self-esteem and confidence and become well equipped to tackle the challenges of upper school and beyond.
+In middle school, the focus of every class is to both challenge and support every student.
+With the guidance of a caring and dedicated faculty, and through this intentional balance, our students strengthen their self-esteem and confidence, develop classroom skills, and become well equipped to tackle the challenges of upper school and beyond.

 The Daugh W. Smith Middle School at Harpeth Hall is a place where girls take center stage.
 Girls occupy every leadership role, fill every position on the math and robotics teams, run the student council, lead classroom discussions, and excel on athletic teams.